-Is this a frustrating market for home buyers or what!?
+Is this a frustrating market for home buyers or what?
 With our record-low inventory, buyers and their agents are worn out from putting in offer after offer.
 If you see a newly listed home and the photos look amazing, you WILL be up against competition, every single time.
 This is our reality and it has been getting steadily worse over the past 5 years or so.

 Above all, don’t overestimate what it will cost (time and $$) to update/upgrade the house to what you have been dreaming of:

 Appliance packages can save you a bundle.
 There are appliance packages at Best Buy for a stainless refrigerator, dishwasher, range, and microwave/range hood as low as $3,000—really.

 Don’t let flooring cause you to reject a home.
 The new luxury vinyl planks look great and are inexpensive.
 Rip the old, yucky carpet out yourself—it is kind of fun and not difficult.